Updated: Nov 13

 The Leave No Trace principles go beyond not leaving your trash on the ground.

 Plan ahead and prepare

 When staying overnight, store your food in a manner such that wildlife can not access it while you sleep.
-I’ll cover this more in a future article.
+Check out my article on hanging a food bag.

 Remain on trails and footpaths.
 Venturing off trail destroys underbrush and increases our impact on the wilderness.